klubok8415/functionDisplayer/README.md

 # functionParser

-Parses a function into an expression tree and displays its graph.
+Parses a function into an expression tree and displays a graph of the function.

 ## Authors: